LamAnnieV/ETL-3/README.md

 -  FROM business_violations)
 -  SELECT * FROM violations_tbl WHERE rownumber ='1' ORDER BY violation_id

- ## Cleaning the Businesses Dataset
+ ## Exploring and Cleaning the Businesses Dataset

 **CREATE VIEW for Duplicate Businesses**